timdorohin/lor-minetest-server/README.txt

 About hunger
 ============
 This mod adds a hunger mechanic to the game.
-A new player starts with 20 saturation points out of 30.
+A new player starts with 20 satiation points out of 30.
-Player actions like digging, placing and walking cause exhausion, which lower the player's saturation.
-Also every 800 seconds you lose 1 saturation point without doing anything.
+Player actions like digging, placing and walking cause exhausion, which lower the player's satiation.
+Also every 800 seconds you lose 1 satiation point without doing anything.
-If you are hungry (0 saturation) you will suffer damage and die in case you don't eat something.
+If you are hungry (0 satiation) you will suffer damage and die in case you don't eat something.
-If your saturation is greater than 15, you will slowly regenerate health points.
+If your satiation is greater than 15, you will slowly regenerate health points.
-Eating food will increase your saturation.
+Eating food will increase your satiation.
 Important: Eating food will not directly increase your health anymore, as long as the food item is supported by this mod (see below).